danielwinstonmandela/ScalableArchitecturesCS/README.md

 ### Challenges & Real Talk

-- Honestly, there were moments where **we didn’t know what the fuck we were doing**.
+- We’ll be honest—there were moments where we felt completely stuck for hours (it made us cry like literally 😭).
 Figuring out async database calls, proper API design, and integrating Redis took a lot of trial and error.
 - Managing multiple services and their dependencies was trickier than expected, especially when debugging inter-service communication.
 - Writing clean, maintainable code while rushing to meet deadlines was tough, but we grew a lot through it.